 If you do get stuck in floodwater, it's usually best to wait in the car and call for help rather than try to get out.

 Urban floodwater can carry dangerous bacteria from drains and sewers that can cause disease.

 And rural floodwater is more likely to be contaminated by agricultural chemicals and animal waste, so it’s a good idea to stay put if you can.

 What do I do when I call my insurer about water damage to my car?

 If your car is flooded out and recovered from the scene by breakdown services, your next step is to call your insurer.

 DO tell your insurer the extent of flood damage to your car.
 Inform them if the damage is confined to the engine or if it includes the car’s interior as well.
-You could take photos too to be extra thorough.
+You could take photos, too, to be extra thorough.

 DON’T worry that your assessment of your car’s damage isn’t finely detailed.
-Be as thorough as you can but bear in mind your car will be checked by a qualified mechanic to ascertain the full extent of any damage.
+Be as thorough as you can but bear in mind your car will likely be checked by a qualified mechanic to ascertain the full extent of any damage.

 DON’T be tempted to dry the car out yourself before it’s been assessed by your insurer, as this requires professional expertise.

-What will the insurance policy cover?
+What water damage will my insurance policy cover?